Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 For the Online Course format (the self-paced version), you do have the ability to select from three different content access periods depending on your needs.
-You will have the choice of 6 months, 12 months or 18 months of online content access.
+You will have the choice of 6 months, 9 months or 12 months of online content access.
 Although the content access periods differ, the content itself does not.
-No matter which plan you choose, you get access to the same number of practice tests, questions, video-based lessons and more.
-These three offerings will cost you approximately $1,800, $2,500 and $3,000, respectively.
-The base level 6-month course (which is the most popular), is directly comparable to Kaplan’s DIY Course and Princeton Review’s Self-Paced course, both of which cost about same.
-All three of these competing courses can generally be found within $100 or so of each other.
+These three offerings will cost you approximately $1,800, $2,200 and $2,500, respectively.

 Course options and pricing current as of date of publication.